riscv-collab/riscv-gnu-toolchain/README.md

 Supported ABIs are ilp32 (32-bit soft-float), ilp32d (32-bit hard-float),
 ilp32f (32-bit with single-precision in registers and double in memory, niche use only), lp64 lp64f lp64d (same but with 64-bit long and pointers).

+##ADVICE

+You can get an opcode error in the Ubuntu distribution of Linux.
+This may be because your gcc version is less than 7.3.
+Upgrade your gcc version to 7.3 and later.
+With Debian 9.9 deployment you can complete transactions without any problems.

 ### Installation (Linux multilib)